httplab/opman/guides/02_basic_operation.md

 1. CAN BE executed ONLY from controller, Sidekiq worker, message queue consumer, rails runner or console.
 2. CANNOT call another operation.
-2. Service class CANNOT call an operation.
+2. CANNOT BE called from inside service class.